graphicsdesk/everything/README.md

 # Everything

-A list of all our data analysis and interactives.
+A list of all our data and graphics reporting.

 ## Table of Contents